-There are currently five large bauxite mines in Australia providing feedstock for the six alumina refineries, which in turn supply alumina to the four Australian aluminium smelters and the export market.
+There are currently six bauxite mines in Australia providing feedstock for the six alumina refineries and the export market.
+These alumina refineries, in turn, supply alumina to the four Australian aluminium smelters.
 Australia is the world’s largest producer of bauxite.
-In 2020, Australian bauxite production was 102 million tonnes (Mt).
-37 Mt of bauxite was exported, and the remainder converted to Australian alumina.
+In 2021, Australian bauxite production was 101 million tonnes (Mt).
+39.6 Mt of bauxite was exported, and the remainder converted to Australian alumina.

 - Boddington (Western Australia) – South32

 - Gove (Northern Territory) – Rio Tinto Aluminium

 - Weipa (Queensland) – Rio Tinto